aramb-dev/madinah-app/TECHNICAL_IMPLEMENTATION.md

 2.  **Develop UI components:** Create the necessary UI components for displaying lessons and exercises.
 3.  **Implement navigation:** Set up the navigation structure using Expo Router.
 4.  **Integrate data fetching:** Use React Query and the API client to fetch, cache, and display the content from the API.
-5.  **Implement Changelog:** Create the changelog screen and fetch data from the `/api/changelog` endpoint.
+5.  **Implement Changelog:** Create the changelog screen and load data from the local `assets/changelog.json` file.

 This document provides a starting point for the development of the Madinah Arabic app.
 It can be expanded and refined as the project progresses.